textileio/powergate/docs/manual_installation.md

 To run Powergate, you should run the `powd` binary with proper flags or environment variables configuration.

 You can download `powd` binaries from the [GitHub Releases section](https://github.com/textileio/powergate/releases) for your OS and architecture.
-If you prefer to compile `powd` from source, you can checkout the Powergate repo to your desired version and run `make build-powd` which will install `powd` in your `$GOPATH/bin` folder.
+If you prefer to compile `powd` from source, you can checkout the Powergate repo to your desired version and run `make install-powd` which will build and install `powd` in your `$GOPATH/bin` folder.
 Note that to compile, we're targeting Go 1.14 or newer version.

 ## Basic configuration